-Please post your current syllabi on BC WebCentral ("Post My Syllabus" under the My Info tab) at least one week prior to the start of class and tell your students where to find the syllabus at the first class meeting.
+Submit your current syllabus to your department at least one week prior to the start of class via the BC Knowledge Employee Portal ("Post My Syllabus" under the Faculty eServices dropdown menu), unless directed otherwise by the department chair.
+You should also post your syllabus to your class LMS (Blackboard/Brightspace) and make sure to tell your students where to find the syllabus at the first class meeting.
 The syllabus should include the following: